|

 • Kitchen Mallet – To crush the mini eggs.
 A crab mallet or wooden rolling pin will also work.

-• Rubber Spatula – Use a rubber spatula to scrape the mixture into the ice cream maker, and from the ice cream maker bowl into a storage container.
+• Rubber Spatula – Use a flexible rubber spatula to scrape the mixture into the ice cream maker, and from the ice cream maker bowl into a storage container.
 I recommend silicone—metal spoons or other hard utensils can scratch the delicate interior of the ice cream maker bowl.

 • Ice Cream Containers – Store your homemade mini egg ice cream in lidded plastic food storage containers, cardboard pint containers, or reusable silicone ice cream containers.